 Social Security Disability Lawyers Serving Illinois

-The Social Security System is intended to provide a safety net to those who find themselves unable to work for themselves or provide for their families.
-Unfortunately, many are unaware of their rights when they've become disabled and may feel they are unable to collect social security benefits.
+The Social Security system is intended to provide a safety net to those who find themselves unable to work for themselves or provide for their families.
+Unfortunately, many are unaware of their rights when they've become disabled and might feel they cannot collect social security benefits.

 Who Qualifies for Social Security Disability Insurance?